 Got a tip?
 If you have any information about facial recognition surveillance in the UK that might help our investigation, please let us know.
 Email us at info@bigbrotherwatch.org.uk or text us on Signal at +44 7514913266

-We’re leading a national campaign against facial recognition, bringing together 65 parliamentarians from across the political spectrum and 32 of the country’s leading rights and race equality groups to stand together against this surveillance expansion and call for an immediate stop to live facial recognition surveillance of public spaces by police and private companies in the UK.
+We’re leading a national campaign against facial recognition.
+In 2023, we brought together 65 parliamentarians from across the political spectrum and 32 of the country’s leading rights and race equality groups to stand together against this surveillance expansion and call for an immediate stop to live facial recognition surveillance of public spaces by police and private companies in the UK.

 Name | Party |